CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Under the California Lemon Law, repair attempts show that the manufacturer had a fair chance to fix the defect.
 Well-documented repair records are crucial, as they support your claim and demonstrate that the car qualifies for a Lemon Law buyback.
 Accurate records strengthen your used car Lemon Law rights and help ensure a smoother resolution.

-If you haven’t given the manufacturer a minimum of four repair attempts to fix the problem (two for serious issues), this will be a requirement before you file a claim.
+If you haven’t given the manufacturer a window for reasonable repair attempts to fix the problem, this will be a requirement before you file a claim.
 Even if you have met the requirement, you may still be asked to give the manufacturer one more attempt.
+Over the years, we’ve seen that manufacturers are more likely to settle when claims are supported by clear evidence and legal representation.

 Case Studies and Rulings